Elshan Hajizadeh

-Elshan Mahmud oglu Hajizadeh (Elşən Mahmud oğlu Hacızadə; born 9 August 1961) is an Azerbaijani professor, doctor of economic sciences Academician of International Academy of Sciences, Academician of International Academy of Management, an Academician of International Transport Academy, foreign Member of the Russian Academy of Natural Sciences, Member of the International Union of Economists.
+Elshan Mahmud oglu Hajizadeh (Elşən Mahmud oğlu Hacızadə; born 9 August 1961) is an Azerbaijani professor, doctor of economic sciences Academician of International Academy of Sciences, Academician of International Academy of Management, an Academician of International Transport Academy, Academician of the Asian Academy of Sciences. foreign Member of the Russian Academy of Natural Sciences, Member of the International Union of Economists.
+Associate member of the International Nobel Center for information.

 Education

 In 1982, he graduated from the account-economic faculty of the Azerbaijan Economic Institute name after D.Bunyadzadeh.